How To Buy a Prepaid Sim Card in the UK

 Woman using smart phone, while smiling against a background that shows a world map

-If possible I recommend buying a prepaid sim card online before you get to the UK, as this is so much less stressful than having to faff with going to a store to buy a sim card.
-They are not always cheaper but reduced stress and less time wasted can be worth it.
+Sim cards for sale online can be a bit more expensive than in supermarkets/convenience stores but they are so a lot cheaper than at the airport.
+Plus you save time on going to a store, so you’ll get more time to enjoy the UK.
 You can either order one that will be delivered to your UK accommodation, an Amazon Locker (if you buy the sim card from Amazon), or purchase one that is delivered to your home address so you can bring it with you.

 Here’s a list of some sim cards you can buy online: